patrickwharton/patw/README.md

 I still need to change to using PostgreSQL rather than SQLite

-I could've made it look pretty, either by spending more time doing CSS (ewww) or (more likely) started with a html template on which somebody else spent more time doing CSS, so it would've started out pretty at least.
+I could've made it look pretty, either by spending more time doing CSS (probably not) or (more likely) started with a html template on which somebody else spent more time doing CSS, so it would've started out pretty at least.

 I could've used WTForms for easier and maybe better form validation in register.html, but this way meant I had to write some JavaScript.